 Some of the places we should not miss:

-• Quy islet is one of the most famous destinations in Vinh Long, with its charming river atmosphere and the melody of the sweet Southern actor.
+• Quy Islet is one of the most famous destinations in Vinh Long, with its charming river atmosphere and the melody of the sweet Southern actor.
 You will live in a peaceful space, enjoy delicious fruit right in a garden… to drink a cup of honey smoke rose lightly, and enjoy the melody of amateurs who have been recognized by UNESCO as the intangible cultural heritage of mankind.

 • Cai Mon flower and ornamental plants garden is famous for its tradition of growing flowers and shaping ornamental plants of various kinds by locals from the North and across Thailand.
 Cai Mon is also home to many artisans, the philosophic varieties that make up the bonsai, deer, dragons, phoenix… very nice.